top of page

 Upcycling is Slow, Documenting is Slowest

 In 2025, I did many upcycling projects that were not pictured and I will do my best to document a few of them here.
-One project is hard to describe in that is not a one-and-done.
+One project is hard to describe in that it is not a one-and-done.
 I have been slowly adding to and augmenting a particular sweatshirt since I bought it used in 2020.
 I immediately didn't like the way it was open at that back, with two curved panels overlapping, so I sewed them together to make a smooth, continuous back panel.
-Because the main color is white, it
+Because the main color is white,

 poagueamy108